 Prior to that in Disgaea2, Axel served as one during his stint as a "Dark Hero"; an actor who participates in various staged acts of evil for the sake of gaining popularity, but ended up losing the job when he refused to play along with the act of abandoning one of his adopted siblings.
 However, he became so deluded as a result of all the glory he had received that he still typically acts as though he's as awesome of a guy as he was made out to be in all of his subsequent appearances.

 In the earlier expansion, Burning Crusade, Illidan managed to get the Fake Ultimate Villain treatment.
 The game cover, trailer, and most of the in-game quests painted Illidan as the primary threat of the expansion.
 Ultimately he was beat in the first content patch; the real ultimate villain of the cycle, Kil'jaeden, appeared two patches later.

 Carmelita Fox in the Sly Cooper games is a competent police officer, however all of her headline making arrests are the result of either Sly Cooper taking the bad guy out first, or Sly and Carmelita teaming up outright.

 There are two villains (Muggshot and General Tsao) she took out on her own.
-And while she did have help, she is personally responsible for delivering the final blow to all three Big Bads in the series.
+And while she did have help, she is personally responsible for delivering the final blow to three of the Big Bads in the series.